hdannyelle/python_class/README.txt

 SHIELD Website News Web scraper

-# Directions for use
+This folder contains a version of the SHIELD website with a web scraper built on a django framework.
+In order to view this version of the site, do the following:

-1. Open the terminal in the folder titled 'news', the first layer within the 'Webscraper' folder
+1. Run the terminal in the folder titled 'news'.

 2. Install two packages:
 pip install django